-This Codebook explains the variables about dyadic and conflict level conflict terminations for the time period 1946-2019.
-The data corresponds with the UCDP-PRIO Armed Conflict data v 21.1 and the UCDP Armed Conflict Dyads v 21.1 (Pettersson et al. 2021).
+This Codebook explains the variables about dyadic and conflict level conflict terminations for the time period 1946-2023.
+The data corresponds with the UCDP-PRIO Armed Conflict data v 25.1 and the UCDP Armed Conflict Dyads v 25.1.